pingidentity/terraform-provider-identitycloud/docs/resources/secret.md

 Resource to create and manage a secret.

-The statuses of individual versions of a secret should be managed with the `identitycloud_secret_version` resource.
+To create or manage the status of individual versions of a secret, use the `identitycloud_secret_version` resource.
+Changing the `value_base64` of this resource will result in replacement of the entire secret.

 ## Example Usage